 Annual district-wide monitoring: Water For People works with district partners to collect a consistent set of district-wide data annually.
 These data go beyond evaluating infrastructure functionality to assessing levels of service, the capacity of institutions, and service sustainability.
 Water For People is tool-agnostic, promotes government-led monitoring, and advocates for the development of a national WASH Management Information System to promote transparency and accountability nationwide.
 We work with district, regional, and national governments to support existing monitoring systems and timelines, identify opportunities for new systems or metrics, and build capacity for governments to lead all monitoring efforts for WASH level of service and sustainability.
 While utilization of government-led monitoring systems is the goal, the reality is that these systems do not yet exist in many of the countries where we work, so we partner with district governments to monitor according to our Monitoring Framework.

-For service level monitoring, we use a mobile data collection platform to conduct surveys and measure levels of service at community (water point), public institution, and household levels, as well as progress toward our Everyone milestones for water.
+For service level monitoring, we use a mobile data collection platform to conduct surveys and measure levels of service at community (water point), public institution, and household levels, as well as progress toward our Everyone milestones for water and sanitation.
 Enumerators are selected, hired, and trained by government partners with Water For People’s support to collect survey data.
 We also support the development of systems to organize, clean, and use the data for various analyses.
 Household and community level data are aggregated and consolidated to review progress at district level.
 This collection and analysis of level of service data is needed for routine data-based decision making and prioritization of investments.

-We also monitor indicators and progress toward Everyone and Forever milestones for sanitation.
 Reaching and celebrating the Everyone and Forever milestones for water and sanitation becomes a tipping point for a given district, spurring increased motivation and investment from district, state, and national governments.

 Reflection & adaptive management: Following the annual monitoring process, data is disseminated at various levels for decision making and action planning.
 Water For People works with government partners to hold annual Reflection Sessions in all Country Programs, with participation from various government, community, public institution, and private sector partners.
 The purpose is to engage these stakeholders to review monitoring data, gauge progress toward goals in district WASH plans, identify successes and barriers, assess our collective impact, note lessons learned, set future priorities and work plans with service authorities, and improve our plan to reach effective and sustainable service delivery, including planning for Water For People’s exit.
 These sessions double as capacity-building exercises, helping districts and service authorities prepare to eventually take over monitoring.